wp-plugins/learnpress/readme.txt

 = Where can I find LearnPress documentation and user guides? =
 If you want to use LearnPress to build a Learning Management Website, please refer to our user guides in <a href="http://docs.thimpress.com/learnpress/" target="_blank">LearnPress official site.</a>
-And if you want to extending or theming LearnPress, see our <a href="https://github.com/LearnPress/LearnPress/wiki">Wiki.</a>
+And if you want to extending or theming LearnPress, see our <a href="https://github.com/LearnPress/LearnPress/wiki" target="_blank">Wiki.</a>

 = Where can I get support or talk to other users? =
 If you get troubles when using LearnPress you can ask for help on the LearnPres Support Forum

-For help with premium add-ons, use our helpdesk.
+For help with premium add-ons, use our <a href="http://thimpress.com/forums" target="_blank">helpdesk</a>.

 = Where can I ask for new features or suggest ideas or themes for LearnPress? =
 You can send us your ideas through form <a href="http://thimpress.com/learnpress-suggestion/" target="_blank">here.</a>

 = Where can I report bugs or contribute to the project? =
 You can also report bugs on LearnPress Support Forum or LearnPress <a href="https://github.com/LearnPress/LearnPress" target="_blank">Github Repository</a>.

 = Where can I find the REST API documentation? =
 We will provide documentation about LearnPress REST API really soon.